-For 135 million years, dinosaurs were the undisputed rulers of the Earth, and could still have been today if not for a cataclysmic comet some 65 million years ago.
+For about 135 million years, dinosaurs were the undisputed rulers of the Earth.
+And they might still have been today if not for the cataclysmic comet that struck Earth some 65 million years ago.

-However, our planet has been around for a lot longer than the dinosaurs’ reign and, as it turns out, nature is quite adept at producing nightmare-inducing monsters.
-To think that dinosaurs are the only scary inhabitants of our prehistoric past would be a mistake.
+However, our planet has been around for a lot longer than the dinosaurs’ reign and, as it turns out, nature has been quite adept at producing nightmare-inducing monsters other than dinosaurs.
+To think that dinosaurs are the only scary inhabitants of our prehistoric past would be a big, big mistake.

-From ocean-dwellers far bigger than great whites to sky-dwellers bigger than giraffes to an elephant-sized sloth, here are ten of the scariest — and most fascinating…
+From ocean-dwellers far bigger than great whites to sky-dwellers bigger than giraffes to an elephant-sized sloth, here are ten of the scariest — and most fascinating — prehistoric creatures…

 Terrifying Prehistoric Creatures: Titanoboa

-But had Titanoboa and the dinosaurs coexisted, here’s how a battle between the massive snake and a T. rex might have went:
+But had Titanoboa and the dinosaurs coexisted, here’s how a battle between the massive snake and a T. rex might have gone:

 Next up: It made the great white look like a goldfish…